Harshs27/CoNN/README.md

 ------------
 Issues can be reported at [issues section](https://github.com/Harshs27/CoNN/issues).

-If you want to discuss or contribute, please feel free to raise an issue or mail.
+If you want to discuss or contribute, please feel free to drop a mail or raise an issue.

 License
 =======